UPDATE! Be sure to check the bottom of this post for an update on this whole house renovation!

 Yay!!
 I’m ecstatic over our new door!
 It’s the most beautiful front door we’ve ever had.
+Here is the shopping link for this amazing door.

 This post is about the door & window decisions we’ve had to make for the new house, (not a new house… it’s a 1970’s house, just new to us!) so let me take you back to before and what tell you what the issues were and how I formulated a plan to fix them…